When tracing agentic applications, use the Signals tab on the Agents page. See Signals for agents.

 Alert on signals

-You can set up automated triggers that notify your team through tools like Slack when an agent’s performance drops below a certain threshold.
-To get notified when a signal is triggered, set up an automation.For specific monitoring beyond what is provided by the built-in signals, see Set up custom monitors.
+Beyond reviewing signals in the UI, Weave can notify you when signals trigger.
+You can set up automated triggers that notify your team through tools such as Slack when an agent’s performance drops below a certain threshold.
+To get notified when a signal is triggered, set up an automation.For specific monitoring beyond what the built-in signals provide, see Set up custom monitors.